MagPlex® Monitoring Microspheres Let xMAP® Users Take Troubleshooting into Their Own Hands

 “The Luminex xMAP workflow [for dried blood spots] … presents an attractive and safe means to perform community or institutional seroprevalence studies,” the scientists conclude.

-To learn more about the xMAP SARS‑CoV‑2 Multi-Antigen IgG Assay (EUA)—a comprehensive multiplex assay that enables rapid and reliable detection of SARS-CoV-2 antibodies—please visit our here.
+To learn more about the xMAP SARS‑CoV‑2 Multi-Antigen IgG Assay (EUA)—a comprehensive multiplex assay that enables rapid and reliable detection of SARS-CoV-2 antibodies—please visit our website.
+Read the full Mayo Clinic study referenced in this blog here.

 Learn more about the xMAP SARS-CoV-2 Multi-Antigen IgG Assay (EUA) here.